modabas/ModEndpoints/README.md

 Use AddModEndpointsFromAssembly extension method to register all endpoints defined in an assembly.

+Optional: Use FluentValidation.DependencyInjectionExtensions package to add FluentValidation validators to dependency injection for request validation.

 Use MapModEndpoint extension method to map registered endpoints.

 These methods register and map services required for all endpoint types.